TheGhouls/oct/doc/collecting_results.rst

 Collecting the results
 ======================

-The tests has ended and the report has been created ?
+The tests have ended and the report has been created ?
 Let's take a look at it !

 Results.html file
 -----------------

-This is the main and the more explicit part of the results, it will give you all major informations about the tests, plus some graphs to help you for reading the results.
+This is the main and the more explicit part of the results, it will give you all major information about the tests, plus some graphs to help you read the results.

-A default result page look like this :
+A default result page looks like this :

 .. image:: images/oct-results.png
     :scale: 50%

-For each custom timer, a section will be created (like All transactions section) and the associated graphs will be created.
+For each custom timer, a section will be created (like the "All transactions" section) and the associated graphs will be created.

-At the moment the graphs are in SVG format and use javascript for simpler interpretation and reading.
+The graphs are currently in SVG format and use javascript to make reading and interpretating the result easier.

 Regenerate results
 ------------------

 Sometimes you may need to regenerate the html report with all graphs from an sqlite file.
-OCT got a tool to allow you to do this.
+OCT got a tool that allows you to do this.

 You can simply use the ``oct-rebuild-results`` like this for example: